Aar Maanta

-Hassan-Nour Sayid (Xasan-Nuur Sayid, known by his stage name Aar Maanta) is a Somali-British singer-songwriter, actor, composer, instrumentalist and music producer.
+Hassan-Nour Sayid (Xasan-Nuur Sayid, known by his stage name Aar Maanta) is a Somali–British singer-songwriter, actor, composer, instrumentalist and music producer.

 Personal life

-Maanta, born Hassan-Nour Sayid in Jigjiga, the capital of the Somali Region Maanta later moved to the United Kingdom at the end of the 1980s, on the eve of the civil war in Somalia.
+Maanta, was born Hassan-Nour Sayid in Jigjiga, the capital of the Somali Region of Ethiopia.
+Maanta later moved to the United Kingdom at the end of the 1980s, on the eve of the civil war in Somalia.

 As a lone child in a new country, Maanta turned to music for comfort, absorbing many genres including pop, rock, hip hop, R&B and house.
 He started studying music at school and then later at university.
 However, because of family pressure and disapproval due to his Muslim faith, Maanta was encouraged to follow a different career path.
 He consequently completed a degree in science, but eventually returned to singing.

 Career

 Maanta produces an eclectic mix of styles blended with traditional Somali music, including the classical oud-centred Qaraami ("love songs" in Somali) style of the 1940s.
 According to him, traditional Somali music shares many similarities with that of North Africa, and Somali musical genres draw from a diverse range of influences, such as Arabic and Indian sounds.
 Maanta cites a growing appreciation with age for these roots of Somali music, as well as greater ease performing classical-based songs.
 His music has been described as 'afro-hop'.

 In 2006, Maanta held his first notable performance at Rise: London United, the UK's largest multi-cultural festival.
 There, he played alongside Graham Coxon, The Buzzcocks, and other prominent acts.
 Over 80,000 young people and families attended this event, bringing together London residents from many different ethnic communities.

 Maanta has since worked with various other artists including Algerian Raï singer Abdelkader Saadoun, UK hip hop group the Choong Family, and Somali musicians Maryam Mursal and Ahmed 'Hudeydi' Ismail Hussein.

 Frustrated by what he regards as a lack of new Somali compositions, Maanta produced his own record of original songs in his home studio.
 In 2008, his debut album Hiddo & Dhaqan was released, featuring tracks such as "Asalamu Alaykum", "Saafi" and "Dhadhami".

 Despite the significant increase of expatriate Somalis in recent years, there were no music bands that play live Somali music outside of Horn of Africa.
 Realising this need and the need to promote his album, Aar Maanta set up a multinational band that reflected the diversity of his musical influences and his base city of London.
 Aar Maanta is now the only Somali music artist in Europe that is successfully fusing traditional Somali music with a variety of contemporary influences.
 Recognizing this achievement in 2010, Star Africa Radio of Paris referred to Aar Maanta as a "a Somali culture shaper in London."